 We believe that granting equity-based incentive awards to our executives serves to align executive compensation with long-term stockholder value.
-In 2009, we awarded our named executive officers equity-based awards comprised of stock options and RSUs that vest over time, so that our executive officers will have a continuing stake in the long-term success of the Company.
-In determining the amount of each equity-based incentive award, the Committee considers similar awards to individuals holding comparable positions and/or with comparable roles at the companies included in the peer group and benchmarking analyses, overall Company performance, individual performance relative to annual goals and objectives and anticipated level of future contribution by the executive officer.
-The equity-based awards for each of our executives are generally determined so as to result in total compensation to each of our executives at or above the seventy-fifth percentile as compared to the companies included in the peer group and benchmarking analyses.
+In 2010, we awarded our named executive officers equity-based awards comprised of stock options and RSUs that vest over time, so that our executive officers will have a continuing stake in the long-term success of the Company.
+In determining the amount of each equity-based incentive award, the Committee considers similar awards to individuals holding comparable positions or with comparable roles at the companies included in the peer group and benchmarking analyses, overall Company performance, individual performance relative to annual goals and objectives and anticipated level of future contribution by the executive officer.
+Assuming bonus targets are met, the equity-based awards for each of our executives are generally determined so as to result in target total compensation to each of our executives at or above the seventy-fifth percentile, as compared to the companies included in the peer group and other survey data.

 We believe that our executive officers can create the largest impact on our Company by focusing on long-term goals.
-Accordingly, we historically have weighted our total executive compensation towards equity-based incentive awards that vest over a four year period.
-We believe that equity-based awards that vest ratably over four years create an incentive for our executives to focus on long-term results and that annual vesting provides an appropriate intermediate value as results are attained.
+Accordingly, we historically have weighted our total executive compensation towards equity-based incentive awards that vest ratably over a four-year period.
+We believe this creates an incentive for our executives to focus on long-term results and that annual vesting provides an appropriate intermediate value as results are attained.
+In addition, we believe equity awards with time-based vesting provisions strike an appropriate balance to our overall compensation structure since annual cash bonus awards are performance-driven based on achievement of annual Company and individual goals and objectives.

 We also believe that four-year vesting contributes to employee retention.
 Given that we typically enter into long-term leases with our customers, we generate relatively predictable revenues.
-While our management can drive additional business, cost reduction efforts, process improvements and other short-term advancements, we believe that focusing our executive officers on long-term achievements will create the greatest stockholder value for the Company.
-Management decisions on mergers and acquisitions, long-term contracts with major customers, financial leverage, capital structure, growth opportunities, expansion into new markets and strategic alliances will have the largest impact on the Company.
+While our management team can drive additional business, cost reduction efforts, process improvements and other short-term advancements, we believe that focusing our executive officers on long-term achievements will create the greatest stockholder value.
+Management decisions with respect to mergers and acquisitions, long-term contracts with major customers, financial leverage, capital structure, growth opportunities, expansion into new markets and strategic alliances will have the largest impact on the Company.
 Decisions on these types of matters may have a negative short-term impact on our performance and/or stock price, but may result in long-term value.
 We believe that by granting our executives meaningful levels of equity-based awards, they will have a greater incentive to focus on long-term results, and we will be able to retain highly experienced executives to sustain long-term Company performance.
-Therefore, the grant date value of our equity-based awards have tended to be above the seventy-fifth percentile, as compared to the companies included in the peer group and benchmarking analyses.
+Therefore, the grant date value of our equity-based awards has tended to be at or above the seventy-fifth percentile, as compared to the companies included in the peer group and benchmarking analyses.
 Since the approval of our 2007 Equity Incentive Plan by our stockholders in May 2007, the Committee has determined to grant RSUs as a component of our equity-based incentive compensation (see below under "-Equity-Based Awards").